Tropical Fermat-Weber Polytropes: Acknowledgment

 RY, DB, and JS are partially supported from NSF DMS 1916037 and 2409819.
 Part of this research was performed while DB was visiting the Institute for Mathematical and Statistical Innovation (IMSI), which is supported by the National Science Foundation (Grant No. DMS-1929348).
-KM is partially supported by JSPS KAKENHI Grant Numbers JP22K19816 and JP22H02364.
+KM is partially supported by JSPS KAKENHI Grant Numbers JP22K19816, JP22H02364 and JP25K15283.
+The views expressed in this article are those of the author(s) and do not reflect the official policy or position of the U.S. Naval Academy, Department of the Navy, the Department of War, or the U.S. Government.